 My partner and I are exploring options to use assisted reproductive technology (ART) and/or an overseas surrogate to give birth to our child.
 What do we need to do to make sure the child will be a U.S. citizen like we are?

 As you might know, the longtime rule for overseas births is that the biological children of two U.S. citizen parents born outside the U.S. become U.S. citizens themselves, on condition that at least one parent has lived in the United States.
 (For details, see Citizenship Through U.S. Citizen Parents (If You were Born Between 11/14/1986 and the Present).)

 Children born outside the U.S. who have only one U.S. citizen parent may also acquire U.S. citizenship if the citizen parent lived in the U.S. for at least five years and, in cases where the sole U.S. citizen is the father, the parents were married or the father legitimated the child.

-These portions of the law were, however, written decades ago, back when surrogacy and fertility treatments were less common, and certain techniques were unheard of.
+These portions of the law were, however, written decades ago, back when surrogacy and fertility treatments were less common and certain techniques were unheard of.
 The legislators never imagined various possibilities, in particular where no actual genetic relationship exists between parent and child.
 Nor did they imagine how many people could, through ART, be considered "parents" of one particular child.
 The technology can potentially involve up to five “parents” in a child's conception and birth: a sperm donor, an egg donor, a surrogate woman who carries the fertilized egg, and two nonbiologically related people who plan to actually raise the child.